azkadoo/atms/README.md

 # atms
-Course assignments from college, do a data cleaning using Jupyter Notebook / Google Colab
+Data cleaning using Jupyter Notebook / Google Colab.
+Created to fulfill the course assignments.